Are you looking for a safe and effective first trimester workout?

 - Avoid using momentum.

 - Go through the movement in a slow and controlled manner.

 - You should feel this exercise in the back of your shoulders.

-Alright, so those are the three strength workout you are going to do.
-In the beginning, try to do 2 per week, alternating between workout 1, 2, then 3.
+Alright, so those are the three strength workouts you are going to do.
+If you are new to exercising, try to do 2 workouts per week, alternating between workouts 1, 2, then 3.

 The final piece of your first-trimester workout is cardio.

 You can do this cardio workout twice per week, and modify it as you see fit.
 If you’d like, you can do these in between the strength sessions on Tuesday and Thursday.